 Allan McArtor is chairman of Airbus Americas, Inc. He oversees the activities and strategy of Airbus in the United States, Canada and Latin America.
-Airbus functions in the Americas include aircraft design engineering, marketing and sales support, product and technical support, and training for pilots, flight attendants and maintenance specialists.
-Prior to joining Airbus, McArtor was founder, chairman and CEO of Legend Airlines, a regional airline based out of Dallas Love Field, Texas.
-Prior to Legend, he served on the senior management team of Federal Express Corporation-except for two years (1987-89) when President Ronald Reagan appointed him to serve as the administrator of the Federal Aviation Administration.
+Additionally, McArtor continues to serve as Chairman of Airbus Americas, Inc., and its subsidiaries.
+In this leadership role in the Americas, he has enhanced relationships with Airbus’ customers, suppliers and government representatives.
+He was instrumental in establishing the A320 Aircraft Assembly Line in Mobile, Alabama.
+Throughout his career McArtor has held a series of leadership and senior management positions in the military, civil and government sectors.
+Before joining Airbus, he was founder, chairman and CEO of Legend Airlines, a regional airline based at Dallas Love Field, Texas.
+President Ronald Reagan appointed McArtor to serve as the Administrator of the FAA from 1987 to 1989.
 McArtor is a 1964 graduate of the U.S. Air Force Academy and was Cadet Wing Commander.
 He was also a highly decorated combat fighter pilot in Vietnam, an associate professor of engineering at the Academy, and capped his Air Force career as a pilot with the U. S. Air Force Thunderbirds.

 Eileen M. Collins

-Lt.
-Gen. (Retired) Charles Coolidge is currently vice president of Air Force Programs for EADS North America.
-He is responsible for EADS North America's Air Force marketing and business development activities.
-Coolidge had an extensive and distinguished career in the United States Air Force, retiring after 36 years of service.
-Prior to joining EADS North America, Coolidge served as vice commander, Headquarters Air Force materiel command at Wright-Patterson Air Force Base.
+Lt Gen (Retired) Charles Coolidge is currently vice president of Air Force Programs for Airbus Defense and Space.
+He is responsible for Airbus’ Air Force marketing and business development activities.
+Lt Gen Coolidge had an extensive and distinguished career in the United States Air Force, retiring after 35 years of service.
+Prior to joining Airbus, Lt Gen Coolidge served as vice commander, Headquarters Air Force Materiel Command at Wright-Patterson Air Force Base.
 Throughout his career, he served in various operations and staff positions, including squadron commander, wing vice commander, wing commander and as director of operations and logistics.
-Coolidge commanded three U.S. Air Force wings and served on the staffs of four major air commands.
+Lt Gen Coolidge commanded three U.S. Air Force wings and served on the staffs of four major air commands.
 He also served on the Joint Staff and was the Joint Staff representative to the U.S.-U.S.S.R.
 Standing Consultative Commission.
 Coolidge is a graduate of the Air Force Academy and earned a master's degree in physics from the Air Force Institute of Technology.